NixOS/hydra/subprojects/hydra-manual/src/architecture.md

 - **`hydra-server`** (Perl, Catalyst)
     - web frontend and REST API
     - user authentication (built-in or LDAP)
+- **`hydra-ws`** (Rust)
+    - WebSocket service for streaming live build logs
+    - reads build metadata from PostgreSQL and tails log files from the coordinator's store
+    - listens for PostgreSQL build-completion notifications and forwards events to clients
 - **`hydra-evaluator`** (C++)
     - periodically evaluates jobsets by invoking the Nix evaluator
     - writes `.drv` files into the coordinator's Nix store